The exectutive leadership for the ILRNHA is listed below. The members of the ILRNHA Advisory Board are listed here.

 At age 23, Rafael and a friend founded a money management firm.
 They ran the highly successful company together for over 10 years.
 Today, Rafael is president of Epiphany Portfolios, an off-shoot of that firm.
 Epiphany Portfolios specializes in low, flat-fee based passive money management for individuals, not-for-profits, foundations and other organizations seeking sound, prudent investments.

-A lifelong Republican, Rafael has been active in politics since 2000, Rafael is president of the Republican National Hispanic Assembly of Illinois (RNHA), as well as the immediate past president of the DuPage County chapter of the RNHA.
-An elected precinct committeeman in York Township, he is actively involved in the York Township Republican Committeemen’s Organization, the DuPage Young Republicans and the Illinois Republican Party.
+A lifelong Republican, Rafael has been active in politics since 2000 and was president of the Republican National Hispanic Assembly of Illinois (RNHA) from 2008-2012.
+An elected precinct committeeman in York Township, he is actively involved in the York Township Republican Committeemen’s Organization and the Illinois Republican Party.

 Rafael is an official surrogate speaker for the Republican Party and reaches large segments of various communities as a regular contributor on Telemundo, several appearances on Univision, and on such shows as PBS’ “The Professors.”
 Rafael also takes place in various debates and panels across Illinois.